Share to facebookShare to instagramShare to pinterestShare to linkedin

 5. Ummunoi Root Bridge

-The Ummunoi Root Bridge is situated in the village of Umkar, near the town of Dawki.
-This single-decker living root bridge is known for its simplicity and natural beauty.
-To reach Ummunoi Root Bridge, you can drive approximately 82 kilometers from Shillong to Dawki.
-From Dawki, it is a short distance to Umkar village, where you can find the bridge.
+The Ummunoi Root Bridge is found in the village of Umkar, near Dawki living root bridge.
+This single-decker living root bridge in Meghalaya stands out for its simplicity and natural beauty.
+To reach the Ummunoi Root Bridge, drive approximately 82 kilometres from Shillong to Dawki, then proceed to Umkar village.
+This serene living root bridge Dawki is a must-visit for those exploring the region.

 6. Umkar Root Bridge

-Umkar Root Bridge is another significant living root bridge located in the village of Umkar.
-It is a single-decker bridge known for its strength and durability.
-To reach Umkar Root Bridge, you can follow the same route as Ummunoi Root Bridge, driving approximately 82 kilometers from Shillong to Dawki and then reaching Umkar village.
+Another notable living root bridge Meghalaya, the Umkar Root Bridge is located in the same village as Ummunoi.
+Known for its strength and durability, the Umkar Root Bridge can be reached by following the same route from Shillong to Dawki and Umkar village.

 7. Living Root Bridge at Shnongpdeng

-The Living Root Bridge at Shnongpdeng is situated in the village of Shnongpdeng, known for its pristine riverside location and adventure activities.
-It is a single-decker root bridge that provides a picturesque backdrop for visitors.
-To reach Shnongpdeng, you can drive approximately 95 kilometers from Shillong.
-The bridge is located near the village and can be reached by a short walk.
+The Living Root Bridge at Shnongpdeng is located near the village of Shnongpdeng, famous for its riverside and adventure activities.
+This single-decker living root bridge in Meghalaya provides a picturesque view and is about 95 kilometres from Shillong, easily reached by a short walk from the village.

 8. Kudeng Thymmai and Kudeng Rim Bridge

-Kudeng Thymmai and Kudeng Rim Bridge are two living root bridges located in the village of Nongriat.
-They are single-decker bridges known for their intricate root formations.
-To reach Kudeng Thymmai and Kudeng Rim Bridge, you can start your trek from Tyrna village, approximately 85 kilometers from Shillong, and follow the trail to Nongriat village.
+Both Kudeng Thymmai and Kudeng Rim Bridges are single-decker living root bridges of Meghalaya, situated in Nongriat village.
+These intricate root formations are worth visiting.
+To reach them, start your trek from Tyrna village, around 85 kilometres from Shillong, and follow the trail to Nongriat.

 9. Padu Bridge

 The Padu Bridge is located in the village of Padu, near Mawlynnong.
-It is a single-decker living root bridge that offers a unique experience to visitors.
-To reach Padu Bridge, you can drive approximately 90 kilometers from Shillong to Mawlynnong village.
-From there, it is a short distance to Padu village and the bridge.
+This single-decker living root bridge Mawlynnong offers a unique experience for visitors.
+The drive from Shillong is around 90 kilometres, and from Mawlynnong village, it’s a short distance to Padu.

 10. Nongbareh Living Root Bridge